 Make sure to have a regular inspection of your preventive maintenance program.
 The complexity of the subject property determines the frequency and the unique demands put on it.
 Industrial facilities, higher education institutions, hotels, and other large and complex venues like stadiums often employ full-time maintenance personnel.
 Commercial property inspectors should conduct interviews with these persons during the research portion of an assignment to get insight into a particular facility.

 On the other hand, property managers with less sophisticated assets may hire a commercial property inspector or another tradesperson to do periodic checks on their properties.
-The purpose of the inspection is to establish a baseline for the property’s current physical condition.
+The inspection aims to establish a baseline for the property’s current physical condition.
 Its information is critical to the effectiveness and efficiency of a project management program.

 Conclusion

 There are several things that almost all commercial buildings have in common, including essential assets such as water, electricity, and mechanical infrastructure.
 Certain architectural styles, on the other hand, need specific maintenance considerations.
 Some property management programs employ a group of full- or part-time staff to oversee the operation of a building.
-For other maintenance plans, it requires hiring a commercial property inspector to conduct the inspection element of the program.
+Other maintenance plans require hiring a commercial property inspector to conduct the inspection element of the program.